"I must have flowers, always, and always"

 Before I say anything, I would like to say "I love art and I love flowers".

-I found that oil painting can complement the feeling that comes from Chinese painting very well.
-When painting tiles or porcelain, it is necessary to control the amount of oil to be small and the amount of paint to be thin.
-The nature of this type of painting is not suitable for thick paintings because the paint may crack after firing.
-In contrast, the alla prima I like to do for my oil painting is thick, showing a clear brush stroke.
+I found that oil painting can complement the feelings that come from China-painting very well.
+When painting tiles or porcelain, it is necessary to control the amount of oil to be as low as possible, but more enough to control the brush and paint properly, while the paint layers must be thin.
+This type of painting is not suitable for thick paintings because the paint may crack after firing.
+In contrast, the alla prima I like to do for my oil painting is thick, showing a clear brushstroke.
+Several times, I ask myself whether I should choose to do one type of work so that I can focus on practicing my skills.
+But my feeling is telling "no, please continue to do both at the same time.
+It is challenging to balance the two simultaneously.

-If you want to collect my artwork, either a china or oil painting, please contact me.
+If you are interested to collect my artwork, either a china or oil painting, please contact me.

 "I love flowers and nature, so when I get a chance to paint, they are the first thing I paint and I enjoy them.
 Flowers have a certain power, and their emergence and blooming give me positive energy, but even when they wither away, they teach me the truth of life".